The Most Accurate Test

 The total amount of estrogen in the blood can be high, normal, or low.
 Exercise, maintaining your ideal body weight, high fiber diets, eating the proper fats, eliminating stress, avoiding external estrogen can all decrease the amount of active estrogen in the body.
 Because there are so many variables it is impossible to know what the level of your individual hormones are without testing.
 This would be like looking at you and guessing what your blood sugar level is, or if your blood pressure is high, normal, or low.
 Since we would never treat your blood pressure or your blood sugar without first testing for your individual levels, I would not treat your hormone levels without first determining their levels so we can accurately balance them to normal levels.

 Not only can saliva determine the amount of estrogen, it can also determine the active amounts of progesterone, DHEA, testosterone, and cortisol (your stress hormone) .
 All of these hormone levels may be altered by menopause, your weight, your age, your stress level, your diet, and multiple other factors.
+Further, there is interplay with other hormones in the body and affect each other so - thyroid affects sex hormones, stress hormones, and vice versa, so any change in one will cause a change in the other hormones, so this can become complex and is why you need someone that is specifically trained in hormone management, like Dr. Rohde.

 Hormone replacement therapy is prescribed by many physicians without first utilizing an accurate test that confirms that the therapy is needed, and then to monitor the progress of the treatment!
 Millions of women have been placed on hormone replacement therapy despite significant short and long term side effects.
 I think that this is wrong, and can also be dangerous to your health as hormones have both positive and negative effects on the body, and too much of a hormone, or an imbalance of hormones can lead to bad outcomes such as cancers of the breast, prostate, uterus, and others.
 This was proven to be dangerous for women by the Women’s Health Initiative Study!